 By Claire Kaufmann, MBA

-Then the most recent Gallup poll saying that now more than 58% of Americans support cannabis legalization – a whole 10% more than last year.
+It's been a big week for marijuana.
+First this article from the LA Times, then the most recent Gallup poll saying that now more than 58% of Americans support cannabis legalization - a whole 10% more than last year.
 The cherry on the pot sundae: Washington DC mayor Vincent Gray announced the city is likely to approve marijuana decriminalization early next year.

 If Dr. Sanjay Gupta's public apology wasn't enough, this week's news certainly sealed the deal.
 Its official - cannabis has tipped.

 To understand why people are amazed at the speed that prohibition is crumbling, some useful context: The only other issue that has gained public support as quickly and nationally as cannabis legalization?
 Marriage equality.

 With all the hype and all the press, there has been little explanation as to why.
 Why pot now?
 Even lawmakers, like California's own progressive Lieutenant Governor - and presumed gubernatorial candidate --- Gavin Newsom is stunned: "It's amazing, really surprising, how quickly we seem to be evolving on this."

 Really?
 Is it really that "amazing?"
 The fact that cannabis and gay marriage share the same political velocity is not only unsurprising, it's intuitive.

 For much of the last decade, we've all been so beat down by the Great Recession that we were just trying to survive.
 It is only now, in late 2013, that we are able to stop the bleeding enough to survey the damage - and it is ugly.
 Sandy ugly.
 Katrina ugly.
 Fukushima ugly.
 We learned the hard way you can't actually have it all.
 The American Dream was just that, a dream, a joint venture between Wall Street and K Street.